MicrosoftDocs/architecture-center/docs/guide/multitenant/service/api-management.md

 API Management has a powerful cache feature, which can be used to cache entire HTTP responses or any other data that you wish to cache.
 The [`cache-store-value` policy](/azure/api-management/cache-store-value-policy) and [`cache-lookup-value` policy](/azure/api-management/cache-lookup-value-policy) policies can be used to implement a caching approach.

+> [!WARNING]
-In a multitenant solution, it's important to ensure to carefully select your cache keys.
+> In a multitenant solution, it's important to be careful when you set your cache keys.
 If the cached data might be different for different tenants, ensure that you include the tenant identifier in the cache key.

 ### Custom domains